-- Creepypasta – dubbed as the Internet’s urban legend, this brand of horror comes off as folklore; however, a creator for these tales can be traced and found.
-Many may use pen-names, but some have come out and taken credit for their stories.
+- Creepypasta – dubbed as the Internet’s urban legend, this brand of horror comes off as folklore; however, a creator for these tales are traceable.
+Many may use pen names, but some have come out and taken credit for their stories.

 Update: How Folklore Influences Fakelore